Hampden man charged with killing sister-in-law indicted for murder

 Clark is expected to be arraigned Aug.
 13 at the Penobscot Judicial Center.

+Cipolle was ordained Nov.
+18, 2017, at the Cathedral of the Immaculate Conception in Portland.
+He was assigned to St. Paul the Apostle Parish, which includes Catholic churches in Bangor, Brewer, Hampden and Winterport.
+He is originally from Arlington, Massachusetts.

+Henneberry Clark regularly attended Mass at St. Gabriel Catholic Church in Winterport, according to her obituary.

-According to the affidavit, Clark emptied his green, .45-caliber semi-automatic handgun into her body, then reloaded and continued shooting her until he knew she was dead.
+Henneberry Clark died of multiple gunshot wounds, according to the affidavit.
+Clark told police he emptied his green, .45-caliber semi-automatic handgun into her body, then reloaded and continued shooting her until he knew she was dead.

 After shooting his sister-in-law, Clark allegedly collected the empty cartridges from the floor of her apartment and put them in a 5-gallon bucket in his bedroom with other cartridges, so they could be reloaded and used again.